-Information about financial assurance and financial management of 16 to 19 institutions funded by Education Funding Agency (EFA).
+Information about financial assurance and financial management of 16 to 19 institutions, including sixth-form and further education colleges that are funded by Education and Skills and Funding Agency (ESFA).

-Part of the Education Funding Agency’s (EFA) remit is to obtain financial assurance and support good financial management of those institutions it funds.
-You can read more about the funding EFA provides in our detailed guide to 16 to 19 funding.
+Part of ESFA’s remit is to obtain financial assurance and support good financial management of those institutions it funds.
+You can read more about the funding ESFA provides in our detailed guide to 16 to 19 funding.

 This guide helps local authorities, colleges and other 16 to 19 education providers understand their financial assurance and financial management responsibilities.
 Academies that provide 16 to 19 education are covered separately in the academies financial assurance detailed guide.

 Post-16 audit code of practice